degenerat3/meteor/docs/core_api.md

 Method: `POST`
 Params:
 ```
-uuid:      the previously-registered unique identifier for the bot [string]
+uuid:      the previously-registered unique identifier for the bot
 ```

 ## List